alifzwan/truffle-simple-storage/README.md

   - So how to connect Your Computer to Ethereum Network?

-  - There's three approaches:
+  - There's two approaches:

     - Geth - transform your system to NODE (NOT RECOMMENDED)

     - Alchemy - provide bridge between your system to ethereum network (End-Point)

   - We gonna choose **Alchemy**
-    - ALchemy will give us provider link (sepolia) and Project ID (API Key)
+    - Alchemy will give us provider link (sepolia) and Project ID (API Key)

 ## .env